simran1997/AmazonCLone-ReactJS-Firebase/README.md

     "react-dom": "^16.13.1",<br>
     "react-router-dom": "^5.2.0",<br>
     "react-scripts": "3.4.3"
+- Backend Dependencies are: <br>
+    "cors": "^2.8.5",<br>
+    "express": "^4.17.1",<br>
+    "firebase-admin": "^8.10.0",<br>
+    "firebase-functions": "^3.6.1",<br>
+    "stripe": "^8.96.0"
 - For now, it has only couple of endpoints as the application is still in progress.
-- Only purpose of this app is to support and supply data to my project "WhatsApp Clone"
+- This project is build for educational purposes and still under development.
+- Backend is deployed at https://us-central1-clone-a5e8b.cloudfunctions.net/api
-- The frontend of the app is hossted on firebase at https://my-whatsapp-clone-a8f82.web.app/
+- The frontend of the app is hossted on firebase at https://clone-a5e8b.web.app/payment

 ## Available Scripts